-Maybe you want to write a book because you want to be a best-selling author.
+Maybe you want to write a book because you want to crack some best-seller lists.
 Maybe you want to create a course because you want to blog about making $100,000 from it.
 Maybe you want to start a mailing list because you want to reach 10,000 people.

 But here’s the thing…

 These are status symbols, that are the online equivalent of being able to park a Lambo (hashtag #lambogoals BRO) in your driveway to make your neighbours jealous.

 We equate goals like these as “making it”, when really, they’re meaningless.
 You can buy your way onto any best-seller list (or publish a book about your foot in an obscure category on Amazon to achieve it).
 You can make 6 figures on a course launch if you put enough money into ads.
 You can grow your list quickly if you employ ever tip, trick and tactic imaginable to get subscribers (imagine all the popups and screen take-overs, firing at all times).

 Would you even like yourself if you reached these goals by means that don’t fit who you are or your real purpose?
 Are you after these goals because you actually want them or because some internet thought leader in a fancy skirt suit told you that your life would be better if they happened?
 Do you want a fancy car in your internet driveway just because it’s a status symbol?